How to Use AI: 4 Simple Ways for Beginners (2025 Guide)

 But here's what everyone's really thinking: "This sounds useful, but what would I actually do with it?
 And what if I ask it something completely stupid?"

-These aren't fancy business applications or
+These aren't theoretical business applications or workflows that require three training courses to understand.

-can try right now, for free,
+Simple stuff you can try right now, for free, without any prior experience.

-Quick fact : The average person already uses AI about 12 times per day without realising it ..
+🧠 Quick fact : The average person already uses AI about 12 times per day without realising it ... from predictive text on their phone to Netflix recommendations to spam filtering in their email.

-1. Use AI for Quick Answers (Better Than Google)
+💬 Use AI for Quick Answers (Better Than Google)

 Skip the Google Detective Work